Bed Sores

 Bedsores can form almost anywhere on the body depending on a person's condition and position.
 Nursing homes must implement proven protocols to prevent them.
 Regular repositioning, providing appropriate bedding, keeping up with hygiene, ensuring balanced nutrition and hydration, and following specific skincare routines all help protect residents from these painful injuries.

 Strong staffing ratios and consistent staff training allow facilities to deliver the quality care elderly residents need.
 Utah regulations require homes to conduct risk assessments and create written prevention plans for residents with limited mobility.
-Families in Draper should ask about facility prevention measures and open communication around any changes in care.
+Families in Utah should ask about facility prevention measures and open communication around any changes in care.
 Collaborating with facility nurses early allows for adjustments in care plans to keep wounds from developing or worsening.

 Are Bedsores an Indicator of Nursing Home Abuse?